MostafaRamzySayedAhmed/TerraformCommandTrigger/README.md

 # TerraformCommandTrigger
-It's a Simple Golang Script That Triggers a Terraform Command to Apply Changes to Infrastructure &amp; Automating The Deployment of Cloud Resources.
+It's a Simple Golang Script That Triggers a Terraform Command to Apply Changes to Infrastructure &amp; Automating The Deployment of Cloud Resources